desec-io/draft-shetho-dnsop-ds-automation/draft-shetho-dnsop-ds-automation.md

 The authors would like to thank the SSAC members who wrote the {{SAC126}} report on which this document is based.

-In order of first contribution or review: Barbara Jantzen, Matt Pounsett, Matthijs Mekking, Ondřej Caletka
+In order of first contribution or review: Barbara Jantzen, Matt Pounsett, Matthijs Mekking, Ondřej Caletka, Oli Schacher

 --- back